mendix/docs/content/refguide/error-event.md

 ## 1 Introduction

 An error event defines where a microflow will stop and throw an error that occurred earlier.
 If you call a microflow, you may want to know whether any errors occurred within the microflow or not.
 This event throws the error again, so the caller of the microflow can catch them.
-All database actions within the current transaction will be rolled back.
+You can control whether all database actions within the current transaction will be rolled back.
 For more information on error handlers and their settings, see the [Error Handlers](microflows#errorhandlers) section in *Microflows*.

 Link an error event and an activity which has an error handlers set on it with a [sequence flow](sequence-flow).